morganyeh06/zbls-trainer/README.md

 ### Selecting Cases
 Click on the F2L groups to view the specific ZBLS cases for the group.
 Select the cases you would like to train.
 All of the cases for a specific F2L group can be selected by clicking the checkbox beside the cases.
-To select or deselect every case, click the _Select All_ and _Deselect All_ buttons respectively.
+To select or deselect every case, click _Select All_ and _Deselect All_ respectively.

 ### Creating Presets
 Select the desired cases and click _Save_ to create a preset.
 Use the dropdown menu to apply and delete created presets.